Specialist GP Practice for Students & Staff of King's College London

 You are the partner of a student or staff member at the University living at the same address.

-You must provide your student/staff member ID number at registration.
+There is no regulatory requirement to provide proof of ID, address details, immigration status or an NHS number in order to register.
+We do require evidence of your student/staff member status which is normally your KCL ID number.
 Once you have completed the registration form you can book appointments with the doctor or nurse straight away.

 Please see our catchment area to determine whether you will need to register as an Out Of Area registration